Posted: 04/18/2011 | April 18th, 2011

 I’ve thought about this post for some time now.
-In my head, I’ve written and rewritten this post many times.
-I’ve gone to publish it only to back out at the last minute.
-I’ve been hesitating not because I didn’t know what to say, but because deep down I knew I wasn’t ready to say it.
+In my head, I’ve written and rewritten it hundreds of times to find the right words I’ve gone to publish it only to back out at the last minute.
+I’ve been hesitating, not because I didn’t know what to say but, because deep down I knew I wasn’t ready to say it.

 But I have often wondered if a person can travel for too long.
 Is there a time when being on the road becomes too much of a good thing?
 My overall answer is that you can never get too much travel in your life.
 This is especially true if you’re with friends or have someone to share those special moments with.
-However, if you are traveling alone than I believe the answer is yes, at a certain point, too much time on the road can take its toll.
+However, if you are traveling alone, then I believe the answer is yes, at a certain point, too much time on the road can take its toll.

-Five years after I began, travel is still wonderful and amazing but it isn’t the same.
+Five years after I began, travel is still wonderful and amazing, but it isn’t the same.
 Some of the luster is gone.
-Yes, I meet amazing people every day but how many times can you have the same, “Where are you from and what do you do” conversation with other travelers?
+Yes, I meet amazing people every day, but how many times can you have the same “where are you from and what do you do” conversation with other travelers?
 How many times can you reinvent the wheel?
 How often can you start from scratch?
 It’s one thing to be traveling with friends, a girlfriend, or a spouse, but it’s another to be constantly surrounded by strangers every day of your life.

-Solo travel is a wonderful thing and I still firmly believe everyone should do it at least once in their life because it fosters great personal growth.
+Solo travel is a wonderful thing, and I still firmly believe everyone should do it at least once in their life because it fosters great personal growth.
 I’ve learned so much about myself by traveling alone.
 But after so many years, it’s finally worn on me.
 I’ve reached the point where solo travel has become a lonely existence that I am no longer suited for.

 Last year, I wrote about how I had lost my sense of wonder for travel and I needed a break.
-Living in New York City last summer gave me a much needed break but it also made me realize that I am missing out on a lot when it comes to leading a settled lifestyle.
+Living in New York City last summer gave me a much-needed break but it also made me realize that I am missing out on a lot when it comes to leading a settled lifestyle.
 I missed having a gym, a kitchen, local watering holes, favorite restaurants, and a group of good friends to spend time with.
 I missed the act of simply living somewhere.

-However, when I was leaving Central America, I realized that my days were numbered when at the end of the trip I was excited, not to go someplace new, but to go home to New York City.
-It’s a feeling I haven’t had in a long time and, as I thought of a place as home for the first time in many years, I realized my time had finally come.
+However, when I was leaving Central America, I realized that my days were numbered when at the end of the trip, I was excited — not to go someplace new but to go home to New York City.
+It’s a feeling I haven’t had in a long time, and, as I thought of a place as home for the first time in many years, I realized my time had finally come.

-My one motto in life is to live with no regrets, and despite the pull of a new life calling me, I know I’ll always have regrets unless I do two last things: travel Southeast Asia one last time and do one last grand tour of Europe that finally includes the eastern block.
+My one motto in life is to live with no regrets, and despite the pull of a new life calling me, I know I’ll always have regrets unless I do two last things: travel Southeast Asia one last time and do one last grand tour of Europe that finally includes the Eastern Bloc.
 In my mind, these trips need to be done as a whole, not as small trips to this or that country.

 So today I leave home for my final trip around the world that will take me to Europe, East Asia, and Southeast Asia before heading back sometime around March or April 2012.
 Will I settle in New York then?
 I don’t know.
 Paris also sounds nice.
 Who can say what the future holds?